rafalbromirski/ckeditor-moono-theme/README.md

 #CKEditor Moono Theme

+Moono is a light and dark (work in progress) template for CKEditor 4.

 ##Who did it?

 <a href="http://paranoida.com">Rafal Bromirski</a> - if you want you can follow me on <a href="https://twitter.com/paranoida">twitter</a> or check my works on <a href="http://dribbble.com/paranoida">dribbble</a>.